0xflux/Wyrm/Milestones.md

 ### 0.5

-1) [ ] Build implant as svc, user will have to define a service name in the profile for SCM.
+1) [x] Build implant as svc, user will have to define a service name in the profile for SCM.
-   1) [ ] Malleable svc name
+   1) [x] Malleable svc name
-   2) [ ] What happens in the event of a panic where it cannot call svc exit?
 2) [ ] Some things are still not being printed... starting with an ls on the svc?
 But then a few commands later it does...?
 3) [ ] Number of downloads for staged resources
 4) [ ] String stomping options on built binary